 Derivatives embedded in non-derivative host contracts that are not financial assets that is within the scope of IFRS 9 (e.g. financial liabilities) are treated as separate derivatives when they meet the definition of a derivative; their risks and characteristics are not closely related to those of the host contracts; and the host contracts are not measured at FVTPL.
-The derivatives are measured at FVTPL (Note 13(b)).
+The derivatives are measured at FVTPL (Notes 13(b) and 14(a)).